southwick-associates/saproj/README.md

 # saproj: An R package for Southwick internal use

 The basic intent of saproj is to provide a simple set of functions for  maintaining package libraries.
-I made this functionality because I wasn't satisfied with current offerings (packrat, checkpoint). saproj relies on the Southwick R Setup to provide a consistent set of default packages, and  adds a way of installing/documenting project package installations, so the user can have a customized (project-specific) set of additional libraries, and this can easily be reestablished on another machine.
+I made this functionality because I wasn't satisfied with current offerings (packrat, checkpoint).

 ## Installation